gluonhq/gluon-samples/gluon-connect-basic-usage/README.md

     mvn javafx:run

-Build native image using:
+Build a native image using:

     mvn client:build

-Run native image app:
+Run the native image app:

     mvn client:run

 ### Android

-Build using:
+Build a native image for Android using:

     mvn client:build -Pandroid

-Package the android application:
+Package the native image as an 'apk' file:

     mvn client:package -Pandroid